Native App Studio

 |5||Thu 5 Oct||Mon 9 Oct|

 Feedback can be obtained in class while checking off assignments.
-You are encouraged to clearly ask for feedback that you need to improve your future work.
+You are encouraged to clearly ask for feedback that you need to improve your future work, this also includes code quality!

-In the last few weeks of the course, you will implement a final project.
-You will receive a set of requirements for the app.
-However, much of the design is left up to you, giving you an opportunity to show the skills that you gained in earliers weeks.
+In the last two weeks of the course, you will implement a final project.
+While you will receive a set of requirements for the app, much of the design is left up to you, giving you an opportunity to show the skills that you gained in earliers weeks.
 In particular, the final project will be assessed on such factors as user interface design and code quality.

 Office hours are opportunities for help with projects and exercise materials alongside the course’s teaching assistants.
-Office hours are scheduled in the offical time tables.
+Office hours are scheduled in the official timetable.

 For students who avail themselves of the course’s other resources but still find themselves struggling, the course offers tutoring, to the extent possible, providing opportunities for students to work with the course’s staff one-on-one or in particularly small groups.
 To arrange, contact the course’s heads.